What is a mental health court?

 A referral must be made.

 Generally, the individual will be recommended to the program by the public defender, defense attorney, probation, district attorney or Arapahoe/Douglas Mental Health Network staff who work in the jails.
-The application screening and review process is a cross-system collaboration between the District Attorney's office, defense attorneys, law enforcement, probation, the Mental Health Court, and the Arapahoe/Douglas Mental Health Network Mental Health Court Treatment Team.
+The application screening and review process is a cross-system collaboration between the District Attorney's office, defense attorneys, law enforcement, probation, the Wellness Court, and the Arapahoe/Douglas Mental Health Network Wellness Court Treatment Team.

 Adherence to a strict plan is mandatory.